dame-time/dame-time/README.md

 I've studied many technologies such as Java, C, C#, C++, Python, Dart, Eiffel, ...
 I mainly work with Python 3 for code challenges, instead, I use the C# language for Game Development. 🤓

+Check me out [here](https://www.davidepaolillo.it/), also if you are intrested in what I do you can subscribe to my [YouTube](https://www.youtube.com/@cgtech6414) channel! 😄

 <div align=center>
 <h2>My skills</h2>